Learn more about who we are and what we do.

 Meg’s passion is for long-form narrative storytelling — particularly podcasting.
 Currently pursuing her PhD at the University of Glasgow, Meg’s research looks at ways where podcasting and new forms of digital storytelling can help underserved communities and individuals tell their stories in ways that reflect their communities, their values, and their lived experience.

 In 2020, Meg received a John R. Evans Leaders Fund grant from the Canada Foundation for Innovation to help build the school’s new Community Podcast Initiative, where she is a co-director.
 She was also named one of Avenue Magazine’s 40 under 40.
-Her first book, The New Journalist’s Guide to Freelancing, was released in the fall of 2022 through Broadview Press.
+Her first book, The New Journalist’s Guide to Freelancing, is out now through Broadview Press.